rotationalio/rotational.io/content/en/blog/2022-05-16-marshaling-go-enums-to-and-from-json.md

 }
 ```

 The `Suit` enum uses 1 byte (a `uint8`) to define our constants in a small but still convenient package (technically all we need is 2 bits to represent our 4 values; a uint8 can represent up to 255 values but is far easier to work with).
-This is more compact than a string, but is not terribly human friendly (e.g. you don't want to have to remember that `Hearts == 1`) so we implement the [`fmt.Stringer`](https://pkg.go.dev/fmt#Stringer) interface so that we can print the suit as ♥, ♦, ♣, or ♠ and a `ParseSuit` function so we can easily convert a string to a `Suit`.
-We then get the best of both worlds: a compact enum that can be type checked by the compiler and a string representation that we can read and understand.
+This is more compact than a string, but is not terribly human-friendly (e.g. you don't want to have to remember that `Hearts == 1`) so we implement the [`fmt.Stringer`](https://pkg.go.dev/fmt#Stringer) interface so that we can print the suit as ♥, ♦, ♣, or ♠ and a `ParseSuit` function so we can easily convert a string to a `Suit`.
+We then get the best of both worlds: a compact enum that can be typechecked by the compiler and a string representation that we can read and understand.

 All is well and we can implement our `Card` type: